scds/podcasting/Editing.md

 ## Learn to Edit Audio on Audacity

 Audacity is a free audio editing software.
 Because of its accessibility, it's our preferred platform.
-Watch the video below to learn how to use the program:
+Watch the video below to learn how to use the program.
+Elaine will show you how to cut out unwanted noises, reduce background noise, add background music, and more.

 <iframe height="480" width="853" allowfullscreen frameborder=0 src="https://www.youtube.com/watch?v=ci3QnCj9nHc&t=64s"></iframe>